 - Always lock your office, room or apartment when you are not present; - Always lock your car; - Make sure doors to residence halls close and latch behind you.
 If you notice doors that do not close and latch by themselves in general academic buildings, please report; - Do not prop exterior doors to facilities; - Never leave valuables (computers, phones, backpacks, money, etc.) unattended in your car; and - Never leave valuables unattended in common areas: classrooms, cafeteria, etc.

-TSJC's employees and students are reminded the whole campus community is affected by an individual's attention or inattention to these matters.
-They are urged to help us keep campus as safe and secure as possible.
+TSJC's employees and students are reminded the whole campus community is affected by an individual's attention or inattention to crime prevention.